Max Scherzer earns 8th win as Nationals beat Marlins 9-5

 Michael A. Taylor and Matt Adams each hit a two-run homer for the Nationals, and Bryce Harper's two-run double in the seventh broke the game open.

-He also leads the league in victories and has won seven consecutive decisions.
+He added only four strikeouts to his NL-leading total, which now stands at 108, but still won his seventh consecutive decision.

+"I've seen better from him, and he knows it," Nationals manager Dave Martinez said.
+"But you know what?
+He gave us six strong innings."

-But Scherzer failed to hold leads of 2-0 and 4-2.
-He gave up Miguel Rojas' two-out, two-run single in the fourth, and Derek Dietrich's two-run homer in the sixth.
+Scherzer failed to hold leads of 2-0 and 4-2.
+He gave up Miguel Rojas' two-out, two-run single in the fourth, and Derek Dietrich's two-run homer into the upper deck in the sixth.

+"They had a good approach against me," Scherzer said.
+"They were gunning to take away some things I could do.
+That's what happens when you face division opponents.
+They've seen me before.
+They know what to take away."

+Miami manager Don Mattingly agreed that his team made the Nationals' ace work.

+"We stayed after him," Mattingly said.
+"We put some pressure on him - made him throw some pitches, and got some runs."

-Scherzer departed for a pinch-hitter in the seventh, when the Nationals pulled ahead to stay.
+Scherzer was lifted for a pinch-hitter in the seventh, when the Nationals pulled ahead to stay.
 Trea Turner hit a tiebreaking infield single with the bases loaded against Nick Wittgren (2-1), and Harper punched a 96 mph fastball down the left-field line to make it 7-4.

+"This is a great team win," Scherzer said.
+"It shows what our offense is capable of."

 Marlins starter Jose Urena allowed four runs in six innings and is winless over his past 13 starts.
 The Marlins have lost all 11 of his starts this season - and 13 in a row dating to last September, a team record.